m-soro/m-soro.github.io.v1/README.md

 - My goal is a minimal and responsive design.

-- And very important, is something that will be low maintenance as much as possible, so I have more time to code =)
+- And very important, is something that will be low maintenance as much as possible.
+So I have more time to 👨‍💻🚴🏋️⛷️